palantir/gradle-jdks/gradle-jdks-setup/README.md

 ./gradlew setupJdks
 ```
 The commands above will trigger the tasks:
-- `generateGradleJdkConfigs` which generates in the project's `gradle/` a list of files and directories that configure the JDK versions and distributions, the certs and `gradle-daemon-jdk-version`.
+- `generateGradleJdkConfigs` which generates in the project's `gradle/` a list of files and directories that configure the JDK versions and distributions and `gradle-daemon-jdk-version`.
 See more about the generated structure of the directories [here](#gradle-jdk-configuration-directory-structure).
 These files will need to be committed to the git repo.
 - `wrapperJdkPatcher` which patches the `./gradlew` script to run `./gradle/gradle-jdks-setup.sh`
 - `setupJdks` is calling the patched `./gradlew(.bat) javaToolchains` script to install and configure the JDKs and check the configured toolchains: